 arc21 has a Code of Governance in place which was approved by the Audit Committee and Joint Committee.
-The Code is based on the six principles set out in the CIPFA/SOLACE 'Delivering Good Governance in Local Government: A Framework' In addition, it was updated to reflect the Statement on the role of the Chief Finance Officer in Local Government published by CIPFA.
+The Code is based on the six principles set out in the CIPFA/SOLACE 'Delivering Good Governance in Local Government: A Framework'.
+In addition, it was updated to reflect the Statement on the role of the Chief Finance Officer in Local Government published by CIPFA.
 This sets out the systems and processes, culture and values, by which the organisation is directed and controlled and through which it accounts to, engages with and, where appropriate, leads its community.
 This is reviewed and updated to ensure compliance.

-In addition, during 2014/15 arc21 will be working towards the Excellence in Governance accreditation.
+In addition, during 2014/15 arc21 achieved the standard to be awarded the Excellence in Governance accreditation.

-• reviewing the Joint Committee's vision and its implications for the Joint Committee's governance arrangements arc21 has prepared the corporate plan for 2012/15 in conjunction with arc21's main stakeholders, including member councils.
+• reviewing the Joint Committee's vision and its implications for the Joint Committee's governance arrangements arc21 has in place a Corporate Plan for 2012/15, prepared in conjunction with arc21's main stakeholders, including member councils.
+A one-year Corporate Plan has been developed for 2015/16 and a new three-year Plan will be developed during 2015/16 to reflect post-Local Government Reform priorities.

-The corporate plan and the arrangements in place to deliver the plan are subject to continuous review to ensure currency and progression towards the achievement of arc21's objectives.
+The Corporate Plan and the arrangements in place to deliver the plan are subject to continuous review to ensure currency and progression towards the achievement of arc21's objectives.
 It is standard practice for an annual business plan to be prepared to reflect the corporate plan and to track the implementation of objectives and the achievement of targets.
-As noted above, a Corporate Plan for 2015/18 will be developed in conjunction with participant Councils during 2014/15.
+As noted above, a Corporate Plan for one year for the 2015/16 has been developed in conjunction with Participant Councils.